 9 hours in American and 9 hours in European and/or non-Western history.

-History majors have interned in Washington, DC, and New York City; and locally with the public defender's office, the Ohio Historical Society Museum, the Castle House Museum, and the Dawes Memorial Library on campus.
+History majors have interned in Washington, DC, and New York City; and locally with the public defender's office, the Ohio Historical Society Museum, the Castle House Museum, and the Legacy Library's Special Collections on campus.

 Clubs & Organizations